Fact Sheet

 Are there other benefits associated with the Award?

-The initiative provides powerful professional development opportunities, such as networking with leading education stakeholders, for Milken Educators to impact education at local, state and national levels.
-New recipients join the Milken Educator Network, a group of more than 2,900 distinguished educators and leaders from across the country, whose expertise and mentorship serve as a valuable resource to fellow educators, legislators, school boards and others shaping the future of education.
-Recipients are also matched with a veteran Milken Educator, who provides one-on-one mentoring in preparation for future leadership.
+The initiative provides powerful professional development opportunities, such as networking with leading education stakeholders, for Milken Educators to impact education at local, state, national and even international levels.
+New recipients join the Milken Educator Network, a group of nearly 3,000 distinguished educators and leaders from across the country, whose expertise and mentorship serve as a valuable resource to fellow educators, legislators, school boards and others shaping the future of education.
+Recipients also receive powerful mentoring to prepare for future leadership opportunities.

 Why does the initiative put such an emphasis on educator effectiveness?